1.1 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (Act) and applies to the Global Reach Group(GRG).

 3.2 Consequently, we are intent on implementing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 We expect the same high standards from all of our contractors, suppliers and other business partners and by corollary we expect our suppliers to hold their own suppliers to the same high standards.

 3.3 As part of our contracting processes, we are working towards including specific contractual prohibitions against the use of forced, compulsory or trafficked labour.

 4. Supply Chain

 4.1 Based on the nature of our business, GRG believes it has a relatively straightforward supply chain.
-The vast majority of our products and services are technology or office supply related and are provided by suppliers within the UK.
+The vast majority of our products and services are technology or office supply related and are provided by local suppliers within the jurisdictions in which we operate.
 As such, we believe that the risk of slavery and human trafficking issues in our supply chain is low.
 Accordingly, we have adopted a risk based approach to the assessment of and the due diligence we carry out but recognise the importance of reviewing this approach on a regular basis to ensure compliance with our legal requirements.

 4.2 We have identified the following areas of our supply chain as having a higher risk in relation to modern slavery and human trafficking:

 4.3 As a business we seek to build relationships with reputable suppliers.
 All suppliers entering into new or extended contracts with GRG will be required to self-certify as to whether the Act applies to them and that they meet the requirements of the Act.

 5.1 While GRG does not have, or consider that it needs a formal human rights policy, our employee policies are consistent with general human rights principles and applicable human rights legislation.
 This approach applies to all persons working for, with or on our behalf of GRG in whatever capacity, including employees, directors, officers, agency workers, interns, contractors, external consultants, third-party representatives and business partners.